PHONE THAT CHARGES IN SECONDS....

 Jung is working with UCF's Office of Technology Transfer to patent the new process.

-Supercapacitors that use the new could be used in phones and other electronic gadgets, and that could benefit from sudden bursts of power and speed.
+Supercapacitors that use the new materials could be used in phones and other electronic gadgets, and electric vehicles that could benefit from sudden bursts of power and speed.
 And because they're flexible, it could mean a significant advancement in wearable tech, as well.

 "It's not ready for commercialization," Jung said.
 "But this is a proof-of-concept demonstration, and our studies show there are very high impacts for many technologies."